CDCgov/trusted-intermediary/ig/input/pagecontent/etor-nbs.md

 The order contains demographic information on the baby and their next-of-kin, the formal request of the newborn screening panel, and any observations required to evaluate the specimen such as birth weight.

 #### Results

+Results return flow from a public health lab to a healthcare organization (HCO), such as a hospital or birthing center.
+The result contains the observation request results of newborn screening tests performed for the baby as well as demographic information on the baby and their next-of-kin.

 #### Acknowledgements and Negative Acknowledgements

 This workflow is a work in progress.
 More details will emerge as the intermediary researches this area.